 Eye-Healthy Niagara Springtime Soup Sippers Recipe

-See also: Chicken chopped salad • Deli-style kale salad • Infused water • Orange pepper, spinach and sundried tomato frittata • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tangy carrot salad • Tropical post-run smoothie • Turkey burgers with roasted orange peppers
+See also: Broccoli rabe with tempeh and pine nuts • Chicken chopped salad • Deli-style kale salad • Infused water • Orange pepper, spinach and sundried tomato frittata • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tangy carrot salad • Tropical post-run smoothie • Turkey burgers with roasted orange peppers

 Chilled soup sipper or juice?
 This versatile recipe by chef Anna Olson can work both ways.